jinhyojin/openvpn-deployment/README.md

 ```

 ## 02. generate certificate
-> Do not run for each server, run only the first time
+> Do not run for each server, run only the first time. <br>
+CAUTION ::: Copy and use the generated certificate

 ```
 $ source generate_ca.sh
 $ ll creds